espidev/ProtectionStones/README.md

     /ps home {num} - Teleports you to one of your protected regions.
     /ps tp {player} {num} - Teleports you to one of a given player's regions.
     /ps toggle - Use this command to turn on or off placement of protection stones blocks.
-    /ps view - Use this command to view the borders of your protected region.
+    /ps view - Use this command to view the borders of a protected region.
     /ps unclaim - Use this command to pickup a placed protection stone and remove the region.
     /ps priority {number|null} - Use this command to set your region's priority.
     /ps region count|list|remove|disown {playername} - Use this command to find information or edit other players' (or your own) protected regions.
+    /ps count [playername (optional)] - Count the number of regions you own or another player.
     /ps admin {version|settings|hide|unhide|cleanup|lastlogon|lastlogons|stats} - This is an admin command showing different stats and allowing to override other player's regions.
     /ps reload - Reload settings from the config.